ghineatudor/ghineatudor/README.md

 * 🔍 Analytical thinker, detail-oriented, and motivated to solve complex problems.
 * 💻 Skilled in full-stack development, databases, and algorithmic problem solving.
-* 📊 Interested in data science, system optimization, and applied demography projects.
+* 📊 Interested in data science, recommendation systems, business intelligence and interactive applications.
 * 🌍 Open to collaboration, research, and innovative projects.

 ---